 Using money from the 1 percent local option tax funds to contribute to its start-up was the idea presented to the board and the public.

 The board was supportive of the downtown designation application as well.
-It would be one way to drive economic development, Murphy told the Reformer.

 At the meeting, Murphy unveiled the new name for the downtown designation project, which will be called "Wilmington Works."

 He has been working on setting up an application to begin the project.
 This program is meant to help towns with creating organizations that prioritize revitalization efforts.

 As for the future, Murphy mentioned the possibility of having an office for the downtown designation of its own.

 Members of the public in attendance were concerned over whether it should keep getting voted on every year.
 Some thought that the downtown designation won't have a long-term effect if it is argued about every year.